Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Fault Volume Model

-This study focuses primarily on the impact of the geometry and architecture of fault zone on slip dynamics.
-Hence, this fault volume model is a simplified, canonical, representation of a fault and its damage zone.
+This study focuses primarily on the impact of the geometry and architecture of a fault zone on slip dynamics.
+Hence, this fault volume model is a simplified representation of a fault and its damage zone.
 We begin by defining the elastic properties of the medium, its loading and initial conditions.
 All length scales are non-dimensionalized using frictional length scales (either the nucleation length or the cohesive zone size) computed using the initial stress state of the medium.
-These length scales are clearly approximations, as they evolve during the simulation as the the normal traction evolves due to loading and interaction.
+We remark that these frictional length scales (see Supporting Information for more details) are merely approximations, as they are based on assumptions of a single planar fault undergoing no change in normal and shear traction over time and always at steady state.
 We then establish the frictional properties of the main fault and set its length to four times the nucleation length.
-Next, we define a damage zone with a width five times the cohesive zone size of the main fault.
+Next, we define a damage zone with a width, $W$, five times the cohesive zone size of the main fault.
 Within this damage zone, we assume a hierarchical distribution of off-fault fractures.
-The density of these fractures decreases according to a power law with fixed exponent and maximum value.
+The density of these fractures decreases according to a power law with a fixed exponent and maximum value.
 The size distribution also follows a power law with a fixed exponent, where the smallest length scale is approximately 1m and the largest is on the order of the main fault length.
-We select the orientation distribution of these fractures from one of four possible configurations.
+We select the orientation distribution of these fractures from one of four possible orientations with respect to the main fault and principal stress directions (Section~\ref{geometeryfaultvolume}).
 We assume each off-fault fracture is twice its nucleation length to determine the critical slip distance, $d_c$, for each fracture.
 This ensures $d_c$ scales automatically with fault length as described above.
-Finally, we statistically sample five times from the distributions (length, orientation, and density) to generate five samples of the fault volume model for a given orientation of the off-fault fractures and $a/b$ ratio.
+Finally, we statistically sample five times from the distributions (length, orientation, and density) to generate five samples of the fault volume model for a given orientation of the off-fault fractures and its rate and state friction properties.
 We thus generate a total of 40 different fault volume models for this study each of them including around 700-1000 faults.
 In the following sections we describe each of the steps in more detail.

-\subsection{Geometry of the main fault and its damage zone}
+\subsection{Geometry of the Main Fault and its Damage Zone}